StavrosKoum/Machine-Learning-Camera-Pair-Recognition/README.md

 ![run-tests](../../workflows/tests/badge.svg)

-# Software-Development-part-3
+# Machine Learning Camera Pair Recognition

-This project extends the functionality of the first project
+This project extends the functionality of the second project

 ([Project2](https://github.com/panoskorovesis/Software-Development-part-2)) By changing the train process as follows